-However, it is not possible to evaluate all these scenarios to measure the performance but the developer shall refer the ST that claims conformance to the Base-PP to define the scenario.
+However, it is not possible to evaluate all these scenarios to measure the performance.
+The developer shall define one test scenario and describe it in the ST.

 For example, if the ST sets the maximum number of unsuccessful authentication attempts for fingerprint verification to five, the developer shall assume that the attacker makes all five fingerprint unlock attempts in succession to try to unlock the computer.